multiplealiases/multiplealiases.github.io/_drafts/linux-linux-vm-root-on-nfs.md

   where `root_squash` can map UID 0 ("root") to the NFS `nobody` user.
 We will not be needing that.

-* `crossmnt`: allows the exports to "see" mounts inside the subtree.
-  This allows you to `mount --bind` paths you feel should be shared between host and guest, such as `/var/db/repos` between Gentoo host and Gentoo guest.

 And start and enable the server.

 ```command